 Quasiquotes are type-checked at compile time to ensure that only appropriate ASTs or literals are substituted in, making them significantly more useable than string concatenation, and they result directly in a Scala AST instead of running the Scala parser at runtime.
-Moreover, they are highly composable, as the code generation rule for each node does not need to know how the trees returned by its children were built.
+Moreover, they are highly composable, as the code generation rule for each node does not need to know how the trees returned by its children are constructed.
 Finally, the resulting code is further optimized by the Scala compiler in case there are expression-level optimizations that Catalyst missed.
 Figure 4 shows that quasiquotes let us generate code with performance similar to hand-tuned programs.

 We have found quasiquotes very straightforward to use for code generation, and we observed that even new contributors to Spark SQL could quickly add rules for new types of expressions.
-Quasiquotes also work well with our goal of running on native Java objects: when accessing fields from these objects, we can codegenerate a direct access to the required field, instead of having to copy the object into a Spark SQL Row and use the Row's accessor methods.
-Finally, it was straightforward to combine code-generated evaluation with interpreted evaluation for expressions we do not yet generate code for, since the Scala code we compile can directly call into our expression interpreter.
+Quasiquotes also work well with our goal of running on native Java objects: